 A properly performed and interpreted hair mineral analysis reveals the following common causes for high blood pressure:

-2. Excessive muscle tone in the arteries.
+4. Excessive muscle tone in the arteries.
 Too much sympathetic nervous system tone constricts the arteries.
 The effect is like putting your finger over the end of a hose.

 Deficiencies of calcium, magnesium or copper can have the same effect.
-Most people with this cause of hypertension are fast oxidizers or those with four lows pattern.
+Most people with this cause of hypertension are fast oxidizers or those with a four lows pattern.
 Their blood pressure often is labile or fluctuates up and down.

 Lead or arsenic toxicity are one cause of calcium deficiency.
 These metals replace calcium but do not have the same relaxing effect on the nerves as calcium.